valentin2105/Ganeti/README.md

 # Ganeti-Configuration
 Ganeti Cluster configurations for Xen hypervisor on Debian 8.

-This Ganeti configuration provide **Virtuals Machines on Debian 8 or Ubuntu 14.04** with an automated script and can make clone of VMs.
+This Ganeti configuration provide **Virtuals Machines on Debian 8 or Ubuntu 14.04** with debootstrap via an automated script and can make clone of VMs.

 ## VMs have :